SwimMac/swimmaccarolina.org/src/pages/lap-swim.md

 title: Lap Swim
 ---
 <div class="card p-6 my-4" markdown="1">
-SwimMAC Carolina offers public lap swim hours at our Charlotte Latin facility during the school year (Labor Day through Memorial Day).
+<p>SwimMAC Carolina offers public lap swim hours at our Charlotte Latin facility during the school year (Labor Day through Memorial Day).</p>

-Open swim hours are available Monday-Friday, from 7:00am until 12:00pm.
-ALL swimmers are required to see the lifeguard on duty and sign in prior to swimming.
+<p>Open swim hours are available Monday-Friday, from 7:00am until 12:00pm.
+ALL swimmers are required to see the lifeguard on duty and sign in prior to swimming.</p>

 </div>